brettbuddin/musictheory/README.md

 Outputs:
 ```
+F-1 is a perfect fifth below C0
 G0 is a perfect fifth above C0
-F-1 is a perfect fifth above C0
 ```